nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/HotelBookingApplication/README.md

 	Rooms – IRepository<IRooms> which holds information about all available rooms for the Hotel

 	Bookings – IRepository<IBooking> which holds information about all bookings made for the Hotel

+## Constructor

+The constructor should take the following values upon initialization:

+	string fullName, int category

+## RoomRepository

+The RoomRepository is a class which represents collection of rooms.

+## Data

+	Some private field might be helpful

+## Behavior

+### void AddNew(IRoom room)

+	Adds new Room to the repository.

+### IRoom Select(string roomTypeName)

+	Returns a Room which is entity of type with the given room type name

+### IReadonlyCollection<IRoom> All()

+	Returns a ReadonlyCollection of all rooms, that have been added to the repository.

+## Constructor

+	The constructor should not take any values upon initialization.